 Do they ever sleep outside?

-Perhaps your dog isn’t ready for this kind of trip.
 If you have enough time before embarking, consider training with them.
-Take them on runs or shorter days hikes to get their muscles working and lungs pumping.
+Take them on runs or shorter day hikes to get their muscles working and lungs pumping.

 6. Consider gearing up your pup